Llanerchydol

-Llanerchydol is a settlement on the A458 about 2 km west of the centre of Welshpool in the county of Powys in Wales.
-It is part of the community of Welshpool and also lends its name to an electoral ward.
+Llanerchydol is a hamlet in Powys, Wales, situated on the A458 about 2 km west of the centre of Welshpool.
+It is part of the community of Welshpool and also lends its name to an electoral ward of Welshpool Llanerchyddol.

 Llanerchydol Hall

 Llanerchydol Hall is located in parkland between the A458 to Llanfair Caereinion and A490 to Llanfyllin.
 The hall, a 15440 sqft largely intact early 19th-century picturesque Gothic Revival house, is a Grade II* listed building, and its well preserved park and gardens are listed, also at Grade II*, on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
 The site has a long history of occupation, including a Tudor house which burnt down in about 1776, after which David Pugh, a local man who made a fortune selling tea in London, bought the site and built a new house which became known as Llanerchydol Hall.

-David Pugh's great grand nephew, also named David Pugh, inherited Llanerchydol Hall and became a local politician.
+David Pugh's great-grandnephew, also named David Pugh, inherited Llanerchydol Hall and became a local politician.
 During the 136 years of Pugh ownership, the house underwent many adaptations, including the introduction of the fairy-tale castellations and turrets in the Gothic Revival style (1820).
 John Repton was engaged to landscape the surrounding parkland and gardens and much of this may still be appreciated today.
 The original gardens included a Japanese Water Garden and parterre.
 Llanerchydol Hall is one of three grand houses in the area alongside Powis Castle and Vaynor Park and is Grade II* listed, along with the Repton parkland, which is listed in its own right.

 The majority of the original 2000 acres of the Pugh Estate were sold off over time, culminating in the sale of the Hall itself in 1912 to a Liverpool cotton trader, Hugh Verdon.
-Hugh was particularly tall, and had a special bath constructed to hold him!
-It is still situated in the house.
 Hugh's daughters inherited Llanerchydol and the house remained in the Verdon family until 1985, when the last remaining daughter, Angela, died aged 97.
 The hall has been sold a few times since, with the 55 acres of Repton parkland no longer in the same ownership as the Hall.
 The house, in its current form is situated in approximately 5 acres of stunning countryside, within the protected Grade II* listed Repton parkland.